keyes-timothy/tidytof/README.md

-Regardless of its input format, `{tidytof}` reads data into an extended `tibble` called a `tof_tbl`, an S3 class identical to `tbl_df`, but with one additional attribute (“panel”). `{tidytof}` stores this additional attribute in `tof_tbl`’s because, in addition to analyzing CyTOF data from individual experiments, CyTOF users often want to compare panels between experiments to find common markers or to compare which metals are associated with particular markers across panels.
+Regardless of its input format, `{tidytof}` reads data into an extended `tibble` called a `tof_tbl`, an S3 class identical to `tbl_df`, but with one additional attribute (“panel”). `{tidytof}` stores this additional attribute in `tof_tbl`s because, in addition to analyzing CyTOF data from individual experiments, CyTOF users often want to compare panels between experiments to find common markers or to compare which metals are associated with particular markers across panels.

 A few notes about `tof_tbl`’s:

--   `tof_tbl` contains one cell per row and one channel per column (to provide the data in its “tidy” format).
+-   `tof_tbl`s contains one cell per row and one channel per column (to provide the data in its “tidy” format).
 -   `tof_read_data` adds an additional column to the output `tof_tbl` encoding the name of the file from which each cell was read (the “file\_name” column).
--   Because `tof_tbl`’s inherit from the `tbl_df` class, all methods available to tibbles are also available to `tof_tbl`’s.
+-   Because `tof_tbl`s inherit from the `tbl_df` class, all methods available to tibbles are also available to `tof_tbl`s.
 For example, `{dplyr}`’s useful `mutate` method can be applied to our `tof_tbl` named `phenograph` above to convert the columns encoding the phenograph cluster and stimulation condition to which each cell